Hawaii: Molokai Is Not For Sale

 By Allison Devereaux

 I am covering the Makahiki Games for one of the three local newspapers on Molokai, where I am a visiting intern.
-Issues of the newspaper I work for arrive on the island every Wednesday, jammed under the seats of a passenger plane flying in from Maui.
-I have seen the newspaper perform many functions here – as fish wrap, to keep ice cream cool while transporting it from the store to home and spread across a mango field to keep the soil in place.
-I once commented that a friend was carrying two issues of the newspaper under his arm as he passed by.
+Issues of the newspaper I work for arrive on the island every Wednesday morning, jammed under the seats of a passenger plane flying in from Maui.
+I have seen the newspaper perform many functions here, such as spread across a mongo field to keep the soil in place and wrapped around a box of store-bought ice cream to keep it cool while transporting it home.
+I once pointed out to a passing friend that he was carrying two issues of the newspaper under his arm.
 “For the pizza coupons!” was his reply.

 Hano and I met the previous evening when he strode up to me and launched into an explanation of the Makahiki Games.
 Molokai, the last island to claim a majority Hawaiian population, still honours this tradition dating back to when wartime extended for nine months of the year.
 Battles ceased from December to February, and this peaceful period was an opportunity for harvesting and feasting.
 The ten events – including arm wrestling, chicken fighting, and rock throwing – challenge speed, strength, and agility.
 The Games once helped warriors keep their edge by competing against each other during peacetime.
 “I’m going to win the games,” Hano assured me with a wink.

-Under the lights of the Kaunakakai Ballpark adults fluctuated between serious and friendly competition as they moved throughout the events.
+Under the lights of the Kaunakakai Ballpark, adults fluctuated between serious and friendly competition as they moved throughout the events.
 Men vied for the title of ‘Ano Koa Ki’eki’ Kane, and the women for ‘Ano Koa Ki’eki’e Wahine.
-During the huki huki, or “pull pull,” Skye Leimana Ritte-Camara, Miss Molokai 2006, was moments from losing the tug-of-war match and abruptly let go of the rope.
+During the huki huki, or “pull pull,” a strikingly beautiful Miss Molokai winner was moments from losing the tug-of-war match and abruptly let go of the rope.
 Her opponent tumbled to the ground.
-“You can’t just drop the rope, Leimana!” an elder called out with gentle sternness, “you can really hurt her.”
-Leimana apologized immediately, her eyes cast downward as she ran a hand along the top of her smooth, black hair.
-When she looked up, the girl met her square in the eye and responded with sincerity, “I forgive you.”
+“You can’t just drop the rope!” an elder called out with gentle sternness, “you can really hurt her.”
+The young girl apologized immediately, her eyes cast downward as she ran a hand along the top of her smooth, black hair.
+When she looked up, her opponent met her square in the eye and responded with sincerity, “I forgive you.”

 “You’re a kid again!”
 Hano shouted to me as he passed by.

 We all knew that beyond the ballpark lights was complete darkness – no neon signs or crowded roads or even streetlights.
 Adults played games rich in tradition, remembering their history alongside neighbours and family.
-The sprawling lawn swarmed with children whom nobody and everybody was responsible for.
-What my own parents and grandparents mourned – but were never able to fully express to me – was the loss of a simpler time when life felt like that moment right there on a baseball field under the Hawaiian sky.
+The sprawling lawn swarmed with children who nobody and everybody was responsible for.
+What my own parents and grandparents mourned – but were never able to fully express to me – had to be the loss of a simpler time when life felt like that moment, right there, on a baseball field under the Hawaiian sky.

 Competition was fierce.
-In the excitement people moved off the bleachers to crowd together on the lawn around the games, content to stand in the heat of the afternoon sun.
+In the excitement, people moved off the bleachers to crowd together on the lawn around the games, content to stand in the heat of the afternoon sun.
 Dozens of tender hands wrapped around the thick tug-of-war rope.
-Parents stood inches from the keiki’s (kid's) faces, screaming “PULL!
+Parents stood inches from their children’s faces, screaming “PULL!
 PULL!
 PULL!”
-As the official of the ceremonies, Hano made sure the tug-of-war had an equal amount of keiki on each side of the rope, kicked off the chicken fights, and declared the arm wrestle victor.
+As the official of the ceremonies, Hano kicked off the chicken fights, made sure the tug-of-war had an equal amount of keiki on each side of the rope and declared the arm wrestle victor.

-After the games wraped up, the crowd moved across the street to the Mitchell Pauole Center – a pavilion with a huge lawn – where community organizations sold laulau plates and cotton candy while musicians strum ukuleles and performers hula dance.
-A pair of middle-aged sisters, I met at a luau days before approached me, one of them standing centimetres from my face while yelling about her pheasant hat.
+After the games wrapped up, the crowd moved across to the huge lawn of the Mitchell Pauole Center – a pavilion with a huge lawn – where community organizations sold laulau plates and cotton candy while musicians strummed ukuleles and performers hula danced.
+I was approached by a pair of middle-aged sisters I had met at a luau days before.
+One stood centimetres from my face and yelled about her pheasant hat.

 Just as soon as I climbed into the passenger seat of Hano’s truck, a little voice yelled, “Auntie!”
 I peered over the edge to see my favourite little keiki from the night before staring up, wide-eyed and grasping for the door handle.
-I shot a panicked look to Hano, whose hand freezes.
-“It’s okay,” he smiled, removing the key from the ignition as I opened the door and welcomed her onto my lap.
+Hano removed the key from the ignition as I opened the door and welcomed her onto my lap.

 I have only two questions.
 First, I am curious to find out what he was awarded for winning the games.
 Last year’s winning kane, or male, got a huge Samoan Crab and two mullets.
 Second, I want to lead my story about the games with the Hawaiian equivalent to “on your mark, get set, go!” which Hano shouted over and over again throughout the day.
 I need him to spell this out for me.